Mh-Monzil/Mh-Monzil/README.md

 # Hi, I'm **_Mohiuddin Monzil_**

 #### 👨‍💻 I’m a Mern Stack(Frontend) Developer from Bangladesh,  I make the real version of your idea with Coding.
-I'm Highly self-motivated, collaborative, and a quick learner with passion and hands-on experience in web development✌️
+I'm Highly self-motivated, collaborative, and a quick learner with passion and hands-on experience in web development ✌️

 Currently, **I'm open to work and employment opportunities near Dhaka or Remotely.
 [Download Resume](https://drive.google.com/file/d/1N0oS08_rVAOeWo79NeiC5AsDDDYd6pRA/view)